Foundation Convenings

 Presenter(s)

-Presented by The Vineyard Project in New Haven in partnership with the Arts Council for Greater New Haven and the Progreso Latino Fund
+Presented by The Vineyard Project in New Haven in partnership with the Arts Council of Greater New Haven and the Progreso Latino Fund

 Event Recap and Recording

-Presented by The Community Foundation's Vineyard Project in New Haven in partnership with the Arts Council for Greater New Haven and the Progreso Latino Fund.
+Presented by The Community Foundation's Vineyard Project in New Haven in partnership with the Arts Council of Greater New Haven and the Progreso Latino Fund.

 On January 20, The Community Foundation joined communities across the country in observing the National Day of Racial Healing, hosting an evening of storytelling, poetry, conversation and relationship-building.
 Together, attendees explored how truth-telling and shared reflection can move us toward collective action.